So, when it comes to eating in a Caloric Deficit to lose body fat, I find a lot of people seem to think they need to eat ONLY ‘Clean Foods’.

 So just like Marc’s graph portrays, you start from where YOU are & work from there.

-Hence why I use the 60% starting point ballpark guideline – as you get more in tune with our heath/nutrition you can progress from there so let’s take a look at this visually;
+Hence why I use the 60% starting point ballpark guideline – as you get more in tune with our health/nutrition you can progress from there so let’s take a look at this visually;

 The idea here is simple, doing better, you might start off around 60% Real Whole/Minimally processed foods & 40% of the ‘not so real’ food and that’s FINE.
 From here you can eventually progress it up a notch.
 How long that takes depends on how you create new habits etc.

-From here you can aim for the Sweet Spot which I find to blend a nice mix of getting in the essential Nutrients for health followed by that 20% of what you love still being kept in 🙂
+From here you can aim for the Sweet Spot which we find blends well, a mix of getting in the essential Macro & Micronutrients Nutrients for Health & Body Composition followed by that 20% of what you love still being kept in 😉

 So hopefully you get the overall idea of what your day ‘can’ look like, OR your overall week (it doesn’t have to be a daily thing).
 Remember the goal is to do better.